Heartleaf Philodendron Yellow Leaves — Causes and Fixes

 - 7

-For a plant that hasn't been fed in six months or more and is still in its original soil, resume feeding with a half-strength balanced formula — this vine's continuous trailing growth pulls nutrients out of a small pot noticeably faster than a slower, more compact houseplant would.
+For a plant that hasn't been fed in six months or more and is still in its original soil, resume feeding with a half-strength balanced fertilizer — this vine's continuous trailing growth pulls nutrients out of a small pot noticeably faster than a slower, more compact houseplant would.

 Prevention